-Oddly enough, I’ve also seen pieces at jewelry and gem shows for very reasonable prices, and I’ve paid less than $50-60 for some limoges trinket boxes.
-The pieces I’ve seen online sell for around $140+, not including auctions which may be better deals.
+Oddly enough, I’ve also seen pieces at jewelry and gem shows for very reasonable prices, and I've paid less than $50-60 for some Limoges trinket boxes.
+The pieces I’ve seen online sell for around $140+, not including auctions which may be a better deal.

 At the very least, use online venues to give you an idea of the many things on the market.
 At one website alone, I found 24 versions of the Eiffel Tower in the Limoges pillbox format.
 If you can envision it, Limoges has cast it in porcelain.
 Just make sure you verify the Limoges porcelain marks.

 You must be logged in to post a comment.